25 Snow Day Trips Near Sydney You Can Do For Free

 Distance: 100 km

-Highlights: While not a regular snow spot, Wentworth Falls in the Blue Mountains can see light snow adding to its scenic beauty.
+Highlights: While not a regular snow spot Wentworth Falls in the Blue Mountains can see light snow.
+And if there isn’t any snow when you get there it’s still a great place to spend a day.

 11. Mount Tomah